theislab/LODE/feature_segmentation/README.md

 For interdoctor variation performance please run inter_doctor_variation_analysis.py with the models specified in the python file.
 Again you need to exchange the root directory in each model path.

+The above two python scripts will generate all necessary files (ground truth, image and prediction files for running the 0.0.segmentation_results.ipynb notebook in the LODE/feature_segmentation project.
+This notebook then yields the F1-scores and manuscript plots.